Updated: Apr 3

 Love them or Loathe them.

-In my Wild Camping and Outdoor Enthusiasts group on Facebook, I asked other members for their thoughts on wearing paracord bracelets.
+In the Wild Camping and Outdoor Enthusiasts group on Facebook, I asked other members for their thoughts on wearing paracord bracelets.
 Here are some of the responses.

 Ashley: I’ve got 4 :) One was taken apart and used for tying up some tarp and some branches, definitely a must-have for camping :) better to have and not need than to need and not have.